 Strawberry and Vanilla Pavlova

-You can now watch how to make Pavlova and meringues in our Cookery School video lesson - 'Separate Ways with Eggs Part 2' below.
+The Delia Online Cookery School: You can now watch how to make Pavlova and meringues in our video, just click the image to play.

 This recipe is adapted from Delia's Complete Cookery Course Serves 6